These instructions take you step-by-step through making a 120 cm (48 in.)

 about any fairly light plastic sheet.
 For example, painter's drop sheet or drop cloth plastic.
-That would be about four mil thickness for those buying plastic sheet in the US.
+That would be about four mil thickness for those buying plastic sheet in the USA.
 A light sail will help the kite fly in lighter winds and give a little more stability.
 The large